Shahbaz Ahmed (cricketer)

-Shahbaz Ahmed (born 11 December 1994) is an Indian international cricketer who plays for the Indian cricket team.
-He made his international debut on 9 October 2022.
-He plays for Lucknow Super Giants in the Indian Premier League and Bengal in domestic cricket.
-He is a bowling all-rounder who bats left-handed.
+Shahbaz Ahmed (born 11 December 1994) is an Indian international cricketer.
+He is an all-rounder who bats left-handed and bowls left-arm orthodox spin.
+He represents Bengal in domestic cricket and Lucknow Super Giants in the Indian Premier League.
+Shahbaz was a member of the Indian team that won gold medal at the 2022 Asian Games.

-In August 2022, Shahbaz was named as a replacement for injured Washington Sundar in India's ODI squad for their tour against Zimbabwe.
-In October 2022, he was named in India's ODI squad, for their series against South Africa.
-He made his ODI debut on 9 October 2022 against South Africa.
-He made his T20I debut on 6 October 2023 against Bangladesh.

 Early and personal life

 Shahbaz Ahmed was born on 11 December 1994 in the Nuh district of Haryana.
 He is the son of Ahmed Jan, a clerk in the sub-divisional magistrate's office of Haryana's Nuh district, and Abnam Ahmed, a housewife.

 Shahbaz was a brilliant student with 80% in Class 10 and 88% in Class 12.
 Much to the chagrin of his parents, Shahbaz decided to drop out of his engineering studies to pursue his cricket career.
 Shahbaz later completed his B.Tech. degree during the Covid lockdown in India.

 Once he had taken the decision of pursuing cricket as a career, with his parents' permission Shahbaz shifted to Kolkata where he stayed in a small room with three fellow cricketers, while earning a livelihood by washing utensils.

 Shahbaz started playing cricket in the second division in Kolkata, where he was introduced to his coach Partha Pratim Chowdhury by a first class cricketer Pramod Chandila.
 With the help of Partha he got into Tapan Memorial Club, a cricket academy in Kolkata and started living with Partha's family.

 Shahbaz's performances caught the eye of the then Bengal skipper Manoj Tiwary who took him under his wings and found a mentor in Bengal Coach Arun Lal.
 He became Bengal's crisis man and was instrumental in them reaching the finals of 2019–20 Ranji Trophy earning him the nickname Jaanbaaz.